 11. The Elements of Style by William Strunk Jr.

-This writing handbook offers several elements of crafting literature and does not take much time to read either.
-Encompassing the principles of a phrase and frequent faults in phraseology it’s one of those inspiring books on writing that can be put in for quick references.
+This writing handbook offers several elements of style for crafting literature and does not take much time to read either.
+Encompassing the principles of a phrase and frequent faults in phraseology, it’s one of those inspiring books on writing that can be put in for quick references.

 12. HBR Guide to Better Business Writing by Bryan A. Garner

-This book by Harvard Business Review emphasizes abilities that are particularly important in management contexts, from punctuation fundamentals to using the appropriate style, while contacting a coworker or prospect.
+This book by Harvard Business Review emphasizes fundamental abilities in management contexts, from punctuation fundamentals to using the appropriate style while contacting a coworker or prospect.
 It is a must-read for entrepreneurs.

 13. The Art of Memoir by Mary Karr

-Karr’s nonfiction work instructs people on penning their recollections and autobiographies.
+Karr’s nonfiction work is an instruction guide for people on penning their recollections and autobiographies.

-While explaining different challenges, Mary frequently recalls her own adventures and textuality.
+While explaining different challenges, she frequently recalls her own adventures and textuality.
 The book also contains anecdotes from other writers.